Tamra Judge Discussed Her Relationship With Daughter Sidney During The ‘RHOC’ Season 12 Finale

 A post shared by Tamra Judge (@tamrajudge) on

-Although Tamra Judge’s presence at Sidney Barney may have been a step in the right direction, they quickly took a big step backwards after Judge shared a series of images from the event with her many fans and followers online.
+Although Tamra Judge’s presence at Sidney Barney’s graduation may have been a step in the right direction, they quickly took a big step backward after Judge shared a series of images from the event with her many fans and followers online.

-After Tamra Judge’s social media photos post, Sidney Barney took to her father’s Facebook page to slam her mother for continuing to discuss their relationship publicly after she repeated asked her not to and judging by this latest development, Judge and her daughter won’t be reconciling anytime soon.
+After Tamra Judge’s social media photos post, Sidney Barney took to her father’s Facebook page to slam her mother for continuing to discuss their relationship publicly after she repeatedly asked her not to, and judging by this latest development, Judge and her daughter won’t be reconciling anytime soon.

 Following Tamra Judge’s split from Simon Barney, she went on to marry Eddie Judge.